rahul-patil-6270/student-management-system/README.md

 $env:GEMINI_API_KEY="your_api_key_here"
 ```

-## Important for GitHub

-- Do not paste your API key into source files.
-- Do not commit `.env` files or secret notes.
-- The included `.gitignore` already ignores common secret and build-output files.

 ## Gemini note

 The chatbot now uses a direct HTTPS request to Gemini, so you do not need to add the Gemini Java SDK jar just to use chat.